2020 North Dakota gubernatorial election

-The 2020 North Dakota gubernatorial election was held on November 3, 2020, to elect the governor and lieutenant governor of North Dakota, concurrently with other federal and statewide elections, including the U.S. presidential election.
-Incumbent Republican governor Doug Burgum and lieutenant governor Brent Sanford were both re-elected to a second term, albeit by a smaller margin than in 2016.
+The 2020 North Dakota gubernatorial election was held on November 3, 2020, to elect the governor and lieutenant governor of North Dakota, concurrently with other statewide elections and federal elections, including the U.S. presidential election.
+Incumbent Republican Governor Doug Burgum and Lieutenant Governor Brent Sanford were both re-elected to a second term.

 Republican primary

 The Republican Party held a state convention in the spring to endorse a single gubernatorial candidate.
 That candidate and his or her running mate were automatically placed on the primary election ballot.
 Endorsed candidates may or may not face competition from other candidates placed there by petition—as incumbent governor Burgum did in 2016.
 The winner of the primary appears on the general election ballot.
 All primary elections in North Dakota are open to all qualified North Dakota electors, regardless of party affiliation.
 The 2020 primary election was held on June 9.